tliutony/OpenDSA/RST/en/MHC/linkedList.rst

 .. note::

-    We'll go over the rest of the implementation in lecture and in Lab 5 this week!
+    We'll go over the rest of the implementation in lecture and in Lab 5!

 .. codeinclude:: MHC/MHCLinkedList
    :tag: MHCLinkedList